 Butorphanol is a type of opioid agonist drug that is usually administered by injection for those who are about to go through surgery.
 Often, it is administered sparingly because it is a potent opioid, but it is still possible for someone who receives it to become dependent on it.
 This also occurs when an individual abuses butorphanol.
 If someone becomes dependent or addicted to this drug, they will likely need butorphanol detox treatment in order to recover.

 Butorphanol abuse, like many other types of opioid abuse, is extremely dangerous, not only because it can cause addiction, but also because it can lead to dependence, withdrawal symptoms, and in many cases, relapse.
-It is very important for someone who become dependent on this drug or any opioid like it to seek professional care in a detox facility that offers safe, effective treatment.
+It is very important for someone who becomes dependent on this drug or any opioid-like it to seek professional care in a detox facility that offers safe, effective treatment.

 Understanding Butorphanol Abuse

 Butorphanol is often administered via injection to patients who are about to go through surgery, give birth, or undergo an operation.
 It may also be used as a nasal spray.
 The drug is an opioid agonist, which means it treats pain in the way that opioid drugs (like hydrocodone, codeine, methadone, etc.) do.
 The drug is most similar to morphine.

 - Butorphanol is a schedule IV drug.
 It was placed in this schedule in 1997 by the Drug Enforcement Administration.
 While it is not considered to be one of the more dangerous opioid drugs, people can still become addicted to it and abuse it.

 - Butorphanol is a synthetic drug, which means it can be replicated by those looking to sell it to abusers for a profit.

 - Anyone who takes this drug in a way other than prescribed (including more often, in larger doses, or through a different method than prescribed) is considered an abuser, as are those who obtain it illicitly without a prescription.